opalmedapps/opal-app/README.md

 Calls in sequence `npm run prepare:app && npm run build:web && cordova run ios`, carrying along the `--env=dev` variable as it goes.
 You may choose to simply run `cordova run ios`, if you know there is a current valid Cordova build.

+### External Content

+The app includes dynamically loaded pages such as `Terms of Use`, `Service Agreement`, `About`, etc., which are retrieved from an external server.
+On startup, it downloads a configuration file for this external content based on the `externalContentFileURL` setting in `opal.config.js`.
+A sample configuration file is available at `external-content-samples/external-content.config.sample.json`.
+Sample content files are organized in subdirectories within `external-content-samples`, each named according to their content type (e.g., `about`, `acknowledgements`, etc.).

+The `Message of the Day` is downloaded separately from an external server, with the URL specified in the `messageOfTheDayURL` setting in `opal.config.js`.
+A sample configuration file for `Message of the Day` is available at `external-content-samples/message-of-the-day.config.sample.json`.

+**For testing purposes**, you can include the external configuration and content files in the webpack build, allowing them to be accessed as regular local static files.
+To enable this, set `externalContentFileURL` to
+`./external-content-samples/external-content.config.json` and `messageOfTheDayURL`
+to `./external-content-samples/message-of-the-day.config.json`.

 ## Troubleshooting

 ### Installation issues